-In this work, the residual ranking thread performs ranking and list-updating after every five iterations of the linear system solver.
+ranking and list-updating after every five iterations of the linear system solver.
 Essentially, Algorithm 2 may be modified to include ranking periodicity τ as shown in Algorithm 3.
-This ranking period needs to be chosen judiciously, depending on several factors, such as the number m of relaxations performed, the number of threads used, and the number \widehat{n} of block-rows to rank.
+This ranking period needs to be chosen judiciously, depending on several factors, such as the number m of relaxations performed, the number of threads used, and the number \hat{n} of block-rows to rank.
 Here, $\tau = 5$ was found experimentally to mitigate the ranking overhead for the obtained number of iterations to convergence, while the number of relaxations was varied.
 A more detailed investigation of the ranking periodicity is warranted and left as future work.